-Distribution managers deal with the part of the supply chain that involves shipping large amounts of goods.
+Distribution managers deal with aspects of the supply chain that involve shipping large amounts of goods.
 They work closely with warehouse supervisors to monitor inventory and ensure quality.
 Distribution managers make sure that their companies ship and deliver products in a timely manner.

 Master's Degree in Logistics

 Master's programs in logistics build on the theoretical knowledge and practical skills that students developed in their bachelor's courses.
-Learners explore advanced aspects of supply chain management and business analytics while honing managerial skills in areas like decision making and organizational behavior.
+Learners explore advanced aspects of supply chain management and business analytics, while also honing managerial skills in areas like decision-making and organizational behavior.

 One of the primary benefits of earning a master's degree in logistics is a substantial increase in salary.
-According to PayScale, BA and BS in logistics graduates earn an average of $54,000 and $59,000 per year, respectively.
-Professionals with an MS in the field take home about $70,000 annually, while MBA holders with logistics skills command salaries around $75,000.
+According to PayScale, individuals with a bachelor of science or bachelor of business administration in logistics and supply chain management earn median salaries of $63,000-$66,000, whereas professionals with a master of business administration or master of science in the field typically take home $78,000-$81,000 annually.

 These workers direct logistics operations and oversee a team of logistics specialists.
-Logistics directors can often find work with a combination of a bachelor's degree and work experience.
-However, logistics directors with master's degrees earn $152,000 per year — considerably more than the average for the profession.
+Logistics directors can sometimes find work with a combination of a bachelor's degree and work experience, but employers generally prefer to hire professionals with a master's.

 These professionals work closely with sales teams, customer service teams, inventory workers, and suppliers to oversee supply chains.
-They also supervise other managers in charge of specific parts of the supply chain.
-Supply chain managers with master's degrees earn over $90,000, on average.
+They may also supervise other managers in charge of specific parts of the supply chain.

 Consultants advise logistics directors, supply chain managers, and other senior employees on how to increase efficiency in their supply chains.
 Their goal is to reduce costs and increase profits.
 They often work for consulting firms that serve many different companies.

 A doctoral degree in logistics mainly prepares students for jobs in academia.
-They typically focus on research, preparing students to contribute to new discoveries in logistics and supply chain management.
+These programs typically focus on research, teaching participants how to contribute to new discoveries in logistics and supply chain management.
 Ph.D. programs in logistics may cover research methods, supply chain modeling, econometrics, and multivariate analysis.
 Learners may also take courses in business ethics and management strategy.
 Students can also pursue a doctor of business administration in logistics, which emphasizes practical skills and leadership rather than research and theory.

-The table below details some possible logistics jobs and salaries for doctoral degree holders.
-However, students with a doctoral degree enjoy many more career options than those listed below because they can attain the same positions as bachelor's and master's degree holders.
+The table below details a few possible logistics jobs for doctoral degree-holders.
+However, students with a doctoral degree can choose from many more career options than those listed below because they can apply for the same positions as bachelor's and master's degree-holders.